Archiving Assistance

 Were there lots of photographs?

-Yes, there were loads – 172 to be precise.
-That’s a lot of photos and, despite everyone’s best efforts, we didn’t manage to get through them all, plus some were just too old to be identified.
+Yes, that day alone there were loads – 172 to be precise (and that’s a small fraction of all the pictures we have).
+172 is a lot of photos and, despite everyone’s best efforts, we didn’t manage to get through them all, plus some were just too old to be identified.

 The group rose to the challenge by working hard through the majority of the pictures, but it should be borne in mind that the 172 reviewed on 26 February are the tip of the iceberg, so there will be more identification afternoons to get through those we didn’t manage, all accompanied of course by tea/coffee and cake.
 After that, there will be events for younger generations to identify their photos.